Chicken Gizzard Recipe

 - While marinating, prepare all the other ingredients.
 Slice the onions, garlic, bell pepper and chilies.
 Like I've mentioned before, you may also want to add some veggies such as green beans and/or slice of carrots.

 - Heat oil in a pan.
-I used vegetable oil here which is better for a stir fry.
-Just a small amount so as not to burn the other ingredients.
+I used vegetable oil here, which is better for a stir fry.
+Just use a small amount so as not to burn the other ingredients.

 - Serve with a dipping sauce.
 We used soy sauce with calamansi (Philippine lime).
-You may also try other dipping sauce such as the oriental sauce I have in mind.
-Mix together 1/4 cup soy sauce, 1/4 cup vinegar, 1tbsp sesame oil, a pinch of sugar, finely chopped garlic and green onion.
-Maybe the ingredient is lacking something, you may google it or just do the sauce that you know so well.
+You may also try other dipping sauces, such as the oriental sauce I have in mind.
+Mix together 1/4 cup soy sauce, 1/4 cup vinegar, 1 tbsp sesame oil, a pinch of sugar, finely chopped garlic and green onion.

 Alternately, if you don't want to prepare a dipping sauce and (especially) if the dish is to be cooked as a main course, you may add some oyster sauce to the stir-fry before serving it.

 This is best served with cold drinks.
 Am I seeing some ice cold beer here?

 © 2018 momiyhang